FenixAlliance/ABS.Docs/Web-Development/Blazor-Pages/Event-Handling.md

 For event handling:

-- Asynchronous delegate event handlers that return a Task are supported.
+- Asynchronous delegate event handlers that return a `Task` are supported.
-- Delegate event handlers automatically trigger a UI render, so there's no need to manually call StateHasChanged.
+- Delegate event handlers automatically trigger a UI render, so there's no need to manually call `StateHasChanged`.
 - Exceptions are logged.

 The following code:

-- Calls the UpdateHeading method when the button is selected in the UI.
+- Calls the `UpdateHeading` method when the button is selected in the UI.
-- Calls the CheckChanged method when the checkbox is changed in the UI.
+- Calls the `CheckChanged` method when the checkbox is changed in the UI.

 ``` razor
 <h1>@currentHeading</h1>